Skip to content

 How does the Connect2id server process password grants?

-1. The client collects the user's credentials (username + password) and makes a request to the token endpoint of the Connect2id serer.
-If the client is confidential, it also submits the registered authentication credentials for itself (e.g. the client_id and client_secret for HTTP basic auth).
+1. The client collects the user’s credentials (username + password) and makes a request to the token endpoint of the Connect2id serer.
+If the client is confidential, it also submits the registered authentication credentials for itself (e.g. client_id and client_secret for HTTP basic authentication).

 2. The Connect2id server validates the client_id and its credentials (for a confidential client).
 On failure to authenticate an invalid_client error is returned.